 A mind map focuses on images, shapes, and colors, which leaves a greater impact on our brain’s thinking capacity.

-This unique combination of mental triggers helps our brain process and memorize such a concept in greater detail when compared to traditional notes or plain text.
+This unique combination of mental triggers helps our brain process and memorize such a concept in greater detail when compared to traditional note taking or plain text.

 I mean, try identifying all the Infinity Stones if they were of the same color!

-Additionally, as your power to memorize information improves, your recalling power strengthens too.
+Additionally, as your power to memorize information improves in your brain, your recalling power strengthens too.